junqing-zhang/junqing-zhang.github.io/_posts/2020-01-22-blog-post-latex.md

 ---

 Latex is a good tool to prepare report, academic papers, presentations.

-{% include toc %}

-# Overview
-Different from Word, LaTex may look complicated and difficult in the beginning.
+Different from Word, LaTex may look complicated and difficult to learn in the beginning.
 It is true, because Latex requires knowledge about the syntax and rules.
 The learning curve may a little steep but once you become a  master, you will love it.
-You will produce a good looking report without worrying the format any more.
+You will be able to produce a good looking report without worrying the format any more.

+{% include toc %}

 # Software
 ## Offline Software